ihart-mhc/ihart-mhc.github.io/applications/development/flash/index.md

 # Creating iHart Applications

-This guide is also available with images as a [PDF file](Making_Your_Own_iHart_Application.pdf).
 For sample code checkout the HelloWorld application available on [GitHub](https://github.com/ihart-mhc/ihart/tree/master/client/sample/HelloWorld).

 *Note*: throughout this demo, \"DemoApplication\" will be whatever name you gave your `.as` and `.fla` files.